ONLYOFFICE/Kubernetes-Docs/README.md

 ## Introduction

-- If the deploy will be executed in a Kubernetes cluster, it must be installed.
+- You must have a Kubernetes or OpenShift cluster installed.
 Please, checkout [the reference](https://kubernetes.io/docs/setup/) to set up Kubernetes.
-- If the deploy will be executed in a OpenShift cluster, it must be installed.
-Please, checkout [the reference](https://docs.openshift.com/container-platform/4.7/installing/index.html) to setup an OpenShift.
+Please, checkout [the reference](https://docs.openshift.com/container-platform/4.7/installing/index.html) to setup OpenShift.
 - You should also have a local configured copy of `kubectl`.
 See [this](https://kubernetes.io/docs/tasks/tools/install-kubectl/) guide how to install and configure `kubectl`.
 - You should install Helm v3.
 Please follow the instruction [here](https://helm.sh/docs/intro/install/) to install it.
 - If you use OpenShift, you can use both `oc` and `kubectl` to manage deploy.
 It is also assumed that the user from whom the installation is performed has the role of the cluster admin.
 See [this](https://docs.openshift.com/container-platform/4.7/authentication/using-rbac.html) guide to add the necessary roles to the user.